gretaivan/DateWithAngular/README.md

 - added bootstrap in the `app.module.ts`
 - added navigation component `nav` with login form that takes the input and outputs to console log using ngModel
 - created account service `account.services.ts` that creates the post request to the `api/account/login`
+- _Login persist feature_ in the `account.services.ts` modifies login f-tion to use RxJS and add the observable to the localStorage, also adds the logout function

 ## Some theory